mahnaz007/ImagePreprocessing/docs/usage.md

 ```

 ### Step 4: Defacing
 The third preprocessing step involves defacing the anatomical NIfTI files to remove participants' facial features.
 This step utilizes Pydeface to process the files stored in the anat folder.
+The defaced data needs to be added to the BIDsed dataset before moved to longterm storage/non-local usage.

 **Process**: `PyDeface`